KingTeox/DiscordBotLogs/README.md

 Open Workspace in vs code and set up.

-on your terminal use ["npm i --save" & "npm update --save"]
+Open your terminal and use ```npm i --save & npm update --save```

-this code was written all by me and a simple audit logs.
+this code was written all by me and is a simple audit logs.

 :P